 Can a school receive any more than the standard £600 PPG funding per pupil in one term?

-The Designated Teacher should contact their relevant Assistant VS Head and complete an Additional PPG Request form, detailing what the funding is required for.
-The request will be considered by a member of the senior Virtual School team.
+The Designated Teacher should contact the Virtual School and the request will be considered by a member of the Virtual School Leadership Team.

 The pupil premium payment and the termly PEP